 Check Your Policy For Out-Of-Network Benefits

-- Is the out-of-network deductible the same amount as the in-network deductible for mental health specialists?
+Is the out-of-network deductible the same amount as the in-network deductible for mental health specialists?

-- Has the deductible been met yet?
+Has the deductible been met yet, and is there an out-of-pocket limit?

-- What is the coinsurance for outpatient mental health services?
+What is the co-insurance for outpatient mental health services?

-- Is a referral required to see an out-of-network specialist?
+Is a referral required to see an out-of-network specialist?

-Why People Choose To Pay Out-Of-Pocket
+Why People Might Choose To Pay Out-Of-Pocket

-Some insurance companies cover specific services and sessions, or they cover a certain number within a calendar year.
-Some people may decide not to work with an insurance company because they are working with a mental health specialist.
-Usually, a diagnosis is necessary to give a referral, and the insurance company needs that authorization to issue payment reimbursement.
-Privacy is another concern.
-The information reviewed at each session stays private, and in most cases, so does billing and financial records.
-Plus, you may be required to pay out-of-pocket anyway if you need to meet a deductible before the insurance coverage kicks in.
+Some insurance pays for specific therapeutic services and sessions, or covers a certain number within a calendar year.
+Some people may decide not to work with an insurance company because they are working with a mental health specialist not covered under their insurance.
+In some cases, a diagnosis may be necessary to give a referral, and the insurance company may require that diagnosis and referral authorization before insurance pays for a reimbursement.

 Learn About Potential Costs And Payment Terms